-The Company is exempt from Guernsey income tax under the Income Tax (Exempt Bodies) (Guernsey) Ordinance 1989 and is charged an annual exemption fee of £1,200 (2022: £1,200).
-With effect from 1 January 2024, the annual exemption fee increased to £1,600.
+The Company is exempt from Guernsey income tax under the Income Tax (Exempt Bodies) (Guernsey) Ordinance 1989 and is charged an annual exemption fee of £1,600 (2023: £1,200).

 3. SEGMENT REPORTING

 The Board of Directors considers that the Company is engaged in a single segment of business, being the holding of investments.
 The Board considers that it is the Company's Chief Operating Decision Maker.